Skip to content

 • Tell someone you trust where you’ll be and who you’re meeting

-• Trust your instincts without exception — if something feels off, leave
+• Trust your instincts without exception — if something feels wrong, leave

 • Maintain your own transportation at all times